microsoft/playwright/docs/src/api/class-download.md

 * langs: java, js, csharp
 - returns: <[Readable]>

-Returns readable stream for current download or `null` if download failed.
+Returns a readable stream for a successful download, or throws for a failed/canceled download.

 ## async method: Download.delete
 * since: v1.8